vlang/v/vlib/time/README.md

-# time

-A time library

-## Features

-TODO

 ## Description:

-`time` provides utilities for working with time and dates:
+V's `time` module, provides utilities for working with time and dates:
 - parsing of time values expressed in one of the commonly used standard time/date formats
 - formatting of time values
 - arithmetic over times/durations